GreyNoise-Intelligence/greynoise-fluentbit-lua/README.md

 #### Environment Variables (required)

-The following environment variable are required for this container to function.

 * `GREYNOISE_API_KEY` - GreyNoise API key to use for HTTP requests.
 * `GREYNOISE_IP_FIELD` - Named field from the Fluent Bit parser to use for IP lookups.
 * `GREYNOISE_LUA_LOG_LEVEL` - Lua logging level (info/error/warning/debug)